stitchdata/docs/_replication/replication-progress/integration-loading-reports.md

 The last phase of every Stitch replication job is called **Loading**.
 During Loading, Stitch loads [extracted data]({{ link.replication.extraction-logs | prepend: site.baseurl }}) into your destination according to the table's defined [Replication Method]({{ link.replication.rep-methods | prepend: site.baseurl }}):

-- **Incremental Replication**: Data is de-duped based on the table's Primary Key and upserted into the table, including updates to existing records.
+- **Incremental Replication** (Key and Log-based): Data is de-duped based on the table's Primary Key and upserted into the table, including updates to existing records.
 - **Full Table Replication**: New data overwrites the table in its entirety.
 - **Append-Only Replication**: Whether the data is for a new or existing record, it's appended to the end of the table.